-To really brighten up your interior, consider reorganizing your space so there are no large pieces of furniture blocking any part of the windows.
-This includes in the yard, trim back any shrubs or bushes that sit outside the main window as these could obstruct the flow of natural light into your home.
+To really brighten up your interior, consider reorganising your space so there are no large pieces of furniture blocking any part of the windows.
+This includes in the garden, trim back any shrubs or bushes that sit outside the main window as these could obstruct the flow of natural light into your home.

 The Power of Whitewash

-A quick and easy way to encourage natural light in your home is to brighten up your color palette.
-White and pale colors will reflect light better than dark colors (which are known to absorb light).
+A quick and easy way to encourage natural light in your home is to brighten up your colour palette.
+White and pale colours will reflect light better than dark colours (which are known to absorb light).
 For a quick transformation, whitewash the floorboards and update the ceiling with a fresh coat of white paint, this will make the room seem larger and reflect the natural light that enters the room.
 If bright white seems too clinical, an off-white shade will add a touch of warmth whilst still reflecting the valuable daylight.